sb0123/pipenv-cookiecutter/README.md

 - Continuous Integration with [GitHub Actions](https://github.com/features/actions)

 ## Quickstart
-Skip this section if you have used this cookiecutter template to create projects before.
+If you have used this cookiecutter template before, you can go ahead and skip this section.

-However, if this is your first time, please make sure you've covered [the basics](./the_basics.md) before you start.
+If this is your first time, please make sure you've covered [the basics](./the_basics.md) before you start.
 That link takes you to a neat writeup about steps to take when setting up on a fresh machine.
 There is even a handy script [basics](./basics.sh) you can run.